Honors & Awards

 Sirles' impressive blocking helped Bears' quarterback Zach Thenell lead the state in passing, while the offense also produced 215 yards per game on the ground.
 For his efforts as a senior, Sirles was named to the Rocky Mountain News' All-Colorado squad for the second straight year.
 Sirles was named first-team All-Colorado and all-conference as a junior, when he helped his team reach the state quarterfinals.
 As a sophomore, Sirles helped Bear Creek to the state quarterfinals and earned first-team All-South Metro League honors and second-team all-state accolades.
 Sirles also excelled in basketball and track, helping his team to the state basketball tournament as a senior.
 Sirles received numerous offers, and also visited Arizona State and Oregon before deciding on the Huskers.

 Jeremiah was born on Aug.
 8, 1991, and is the son of Phil and Nora Sirles.
 A management major at Nebraska, Sirles earned his bachelor's degree in May of 2012.
-Sirles was a second-team academic All-Big 12 choice in 2010, a member of the Nebraska Scholar-Athlete Honor Roll in the fall of 2012, and a two-time Big 12 Commissioner’s Honor Roll choice.
+Sirles was a second-team academic All-Big 12 choice in 2010, a three-time member of the Nebraska Scholar-Athlete Honor Roll, and a two-time Big 12 Commissioner’s Honor Roll choice.
 He was named to the 2012 Brook Berringer Citizenship Team for his involvement in NU’s outreach programs.
 Sirles has volunteered his time with American Education Week, Special Needs Basketball Tournament, local football banquets and team hospital visits.